raniamarhoni/SheysSkinKitchen/README.md

 Whenever creating a new page or template I would always check it works before writing any code by just putting a h1 header of ‘It works’ with bootstrap CSS on it of text-success where the text will come up green to make sure it works as the links are in the base template.

+### Responsive Design testing
+To check the code works on all screens.
+I used the inspect section of google chrome.
+Where I can change the screen size to see if the design will work on all screens.

+To go on the inspect section on google chrome I right clicked on the website and clicked on ‘Inspect’ then on the top left it then gives options to change the screen size.

+#### Bugs found in responsive design

+**Banner not on tablet or phone screens**

+While testing the responsive design I found that the banner does not show on tablet or phone screens as it was behind the nav therefore I added padding to bring it down and made sure no padding was there when on large screens.

 ## Deployment

 1. As I was going to use Gitpod I used this [template](https://github.com/Code-Institute-Org/gitpod-full-template) to open a GitHub repository.